shredinjohn/CRM_Blockchain/README.md

 ### Front End 🎨 ( ReactJs and NextJs)

 - Vignesh M ( 20MIC0114 )
-⭐ Works on UI/UX Design and Front End
+⭐ Works on creating a modern and dynamic front-end for web application using  Next.js, React.js, and Tailwind CSS for UI/UX design

 ### Back End 🔩 ( Web3js , Solidity , ExpressJs and NodeJs )
 - Sriram ( 20MIC0159 )